Light novel: Outside Japan

-In Taiwan and Hong Kong
+Taiwan, Hong Kong, and Macau

-The Kadokawa Group's local subsidiary, Kadokawa Taiwan (台灣角川 (Táiwān Jiǎochuān)), translated and sold Chinese versions of their own light novels, after being established as the first overseas branch in 1999 by Kadokawa Japan.
+The Kadokawa Group's local subsidiary, Kadokawa Taiwan (台灣角川 (Táiwān Jiǎochuān)), translated and sold Chinese versions of their own light novels in Taiwan and Hong Kong, after being established as the first overseas branch in 1999 by Kadokawa Japan.
 In 2007, Chingwin and Shueisha signed an exclusive contract to publish Super Dash Bunko and Cobalt Bunko under the name Elite Novels.
 Subsequently, GA Bunko and HJ Bunko, which were slowly starting to gain popularity in Japan, also signed exclusive contracts with local publishers.
 As time went on, the original exclusive contracts were gradually opened to other publishers.